-- Educate Yourself – That is what this site is all about.
-As you improve your financial intelligence your reasoning skills will improve.
+- Educate Yourself – That’s what this site is all about.
+As you improve your financial intelligence, your reasoning skills will improve.
 You will develop a good nose for sniffing out financial nonsense.
 Due diligence skills will help you overcome information problems.
 The rational part of your brain will be driven by software that applies proven principles.
 All of this will result in better decisions.

 - Focus On Financial – Develop self-awareness that notices when conflicting goals are narrowing your field of vision.
 The goal is to always catch yourself getting sidetracked before making an important financial decision – not after.

-Over the years I’ve improved on both fronts.
+Over the years, I’ve improved on both fronts.
 My motivation is strong because I know how much these mistakes have cost me.
-Given my financial background, I’ve reached a point where distraction is my most dangerous enemy causing multiple bad financial decisions in my life.
+Given my financial background, I’ve reached a point where distraction is my most dangerous enemy, causing multiple bad financial decisions in my life.

 Yes, even financial experts make horrendous financial mistakes.
-I’m living proof that it is remarkably easy to do when you allow your mind to get distracted by competing goals.
+I’m living proof that it’s remarkably easy to do when you allow your mind to get distracted by competing goals.

 Learn from my mistakes.
-Train your mind to properly weigh financial considerations and look for alternative possibilities when your field of vision is getting narrowed by conflicting objectives.
+Train your mind to properly weigh financial considerations, and look for alternative possibilities when your field of vision is getting narrowed by conflicting objectives.

-When you balance the decision you’ll nearly always discover alternative solutions so that you can have your cake and eat it too.
+When you balance the decision, you’ll nearly always discover alternative solutions so that you can have your cake and eat it, too.
 It doesn’t have to be “either/or”.
 You can have both when you open your mind to seeing the alternatives.